Polska / mazowieckie

 The village of Radzanów is situated in Mława County, Masovian Voivodeship.
 It has 930 inhabitants.

-The Jews started to settle down here about 1710 just after being chased away from Szreńsk.
-In 1763 a wooden synagogue was built here.
+Jews started to settle in Radzanów about 1710, soon after being expelled from Szreńsk.
+In 1763, a wooden synagogue was built.
+Their main source of income was small trade.

 With your financial contribution towards the development of a town description, a photo documentation or other activities, you will be awarded a donation certificate.